Facts about snakes? If this is the topic you are looking for, then be confident that you are in the right place.

-It is to note that the vipers also have heat-sensing pits which allow them to detect their prey.
+It is to note that the vipers also have heat-sensing pits that allow them to detect their prey.

 The venom of the vipers can be dangerous if it is not treated.

-Now let’s talk about some interesting facts about the snakes:
+Now let’s talk about some interesting facts about snakes:

 Facts about Snakes: